 Is it possible to make money designing printables?
 You betcha!
-In this article, I share some of the ways I’ve made money in my printables based business.
+In this article, I share some of the ways I’ve made money in my printables-based business.

 When people ask what I do, I tend to stumble over my words.
-How can I possibly explain to them that I support myself by designing pretty things and giving a majority of them away for free, without them thinking I’m delusional?
-The reality is, the internet has made it awesomely easy for graphic designers and creatives like you and me to do just that.
+How can I possibly explain to them that I support myself by designing pretty things and giving a majority of them away for free without them thinking I’m delusional?
+The reality is, that the internet has made it awesomely easy for graphic designers and creatives like you and me to do just that.

 - Share printables as free downloads.